Couy Griffin

-Couy Dale Griffin (born 1973) is a former politician who served from 2019 to 2022 as a county commissioner for District 2 of Otero County, New Mexico, which covers Tularosa, Three Rivers, La Luz, the western parts of Alamogordo, and the Mescalero Apache Reservation.
-In September 2022, Griffin was removed from office under the Disqualification Clause of the Fourteenth Amendment to the United States Constitution due to his actions in the January 6 United States Capitol attack.
+Couy Dale Griffin (born 1973) is an American former politician who served from 2019 to 2022 as a county commissioner for District 2 of Otero County, New Mexico, which covers Tularosa, Three Rivers, La Luz, the western parts of Alamogordo, and the Mescalero Apache Reservation.
+In September 2022, Griffin was removed from office pursuant to the Insurrection Clause of the Fourteenth Amendment to the United States Constitution due to his actions in the January 6 United States Capitol attack, for which he was pardoned in January 2025.
 He is a member of the Republican Party.

-Political career
+Tenure on the Otero County Commission

 In 2018, incumbent district 2 commissioner Susan Flores did not seek re-election, and Griffin joined the race to succeed her.
 On June 5, Griffin won the Republican primary with 708 votes (55%) against Christopher Rupp and Gregory Bose, who garnered 252 (20%) and 317 (25%) votes respectively.
 Griffin won the general election on November 6, 2018, with 3,090 votes (65%) against Democrat Christopher Jones with 1,635 votes.
 He took office in January 2019.

 In 2021, a committee began circulating a petition to recall Griffin from office, accusing him of missing numerous county meetings, improperly filing a travel voucher, acting in a way that got him banned from the Mescalero Apache Reservation, and using county resources to further his group Cowboys for Trump.
-The committee fell short of the required signatures, only getting 1,229 of the required 1,574 signatures by the September 29 deadline.
+The committee fell short of the required signatures, getting only 1,229 of the required 1,574 signatures by the September 29 deadline.

+Amid Donald Trump's false claims of election fraud in the 2020 presidential election, the county commission aligned itself with fringe right-wing groups that baselessly claimed voter fraud.
+The county commissioners hired a firm run by election conspiracy promoter Shiva Ayyadurai, who had worked on a partisan audit of the election results in Maricopa County, Arizona.
+As with Maricopa County's audit of the election results, no evidence of fraud was found in the results for Otero County.

+On three occasions in 2022, an Otero County resident who attended public county commission meetings was silenced by Griffin; on at least one occasion, Griffin ordered sheriff's deputies to remove the citizen from the meeting.
+The resident, represented by the American Civil Liberties Union of New Mexico, subsequently received a $45,000 settlement from Otero County.
+In announcing the settlement, the man said: "I was mocked, yelled at, silenced, and roughly thrown out of public hearings simply because I had a different opinion than the predominant conservative view – namely that the election wasn't stolen.
+I was treated like someone who committed a crime.
+I hope this settlement makes clear that all Otero County residents, regardless of their political background, have the right to express their opinions freely without intimidation at county commission meetings."